 This may be the most important tip regarding how to prepare for an interview.
 When devising your answers, make sure that each one displays confidence without arrogance.
 If asked to self-evaluate, be honest but always end on a positive note about how you learned in a situation or how you have taken steps to overcome a weakness or challenge.
 Frame each of your answers in a work-related context and provide concrete examples as often as possible.
 Don’t forget to sprinkle your industry knowledge and information about the company/role into your answers, as well.

-Here are some of the more common interview questions noted on Indeed, which provides tips for answering these and more challenging interview questions.
+Here are some common interview questions, to provide tips for answering these and more challenging interview questions.

 - What experiences and skills make you a great candidate for this position?

 - What has been your most meaningful work experience?

 - What do you look for in an employer? or Why do you want to work here?

 - Describe a major workplace problem you've encountered and how you handled it.